-- The syntax of the arguments of the 'start' command is checked.
+- 1. The syntax of the arguments of the 'start' command is checked.
 The following four checks must be made: - (a) The syntax of the 'RunId' parameter is checked and a '431' reply is sent if any syntax error is detected. - (b) The syntax of the 'Script' parameter is checked and a '421' reply is sent if any syntax error is detected. - (c) The syntax of the 'Profile' parameter is checked and a '432' reply is sent if any syntax error is detected. - (d) If syntax of the 'Argument' parameter is checked and a '433' reply is sent if any syntax error is detected. - 2.
 The runtime system checks whether the new 'RunId' is already in use.
 If yes, a '431' reply is sent and processing stops. - 3.
 The runtime system checks whether the 'Script' parameter is the name of a file on the local storage device, that can be read.
-A '421' reply is sent and processing stops if the file does not exist or is not readable.

-- 4. The runtime system checks whether the security profile is known and sends a '432' reply and stops processing if not. - 5.
+A '421' reply is sent and processing stops if the file does not exist or is not readable. - 4.
+The runtime system checks whether the security profile is known and sends a '432' reply and stops processing if not. - 5.
 The runtime engine starts the script given by the script name.

 When the script has been started, a '231' reply is sent including the current run state.

 Processing of the 'start' command stops, when the script reaches the state 'running'.
 For each asynchronous state change of the running script, a '531' reply is sent.
 Processing of the 'start' command is also stopped if an error occurs before the state 'running' is reached.
-In this case, the run is aborted and a '535' reply is generated.
+In this case, the run is aborted and a '538' reply is generated.
+An optional '536' reply can be send before the '538' reply to report an error message.